 We Hoped You Liked Our "best places to live in Alabama" List

-It was our goal for you to decide for your self what are the best places to live in Alabama.
-Our “best places to live Alabama” list was made to help people who are considering to move to Alabama and buy or rent a house.
+It was our goal for you to decide for yourself what are the best places to live in Alabama.
+Our "best places to live Alabama" list was made to help people who are considering moving to Alabama and buying or renting a house.

-We are in the house buying industry ourselves so we try to help out others people trying to buy a house as much as possible.
+We are in the house buying industry ourselves so we try to help out other people trying to buy a house as much as possible.